-PERKIN-ELMER OS/32 AIDS User Guide 48-087 F00 R00
+OS/32 Version 8.1 or higher 48-087 F00 R00

-The information in this document is subject to change without notice and should not be construed as a commitment by The Perkin-Elmer Corporation.
-The Perkin-Elmer Corporation assumes no responsibility for any errors that may appear in this document.
+The information contained in this document is subject to change without notice.
+Concurrent Computer Corporation has taken efforts to remove errors from this document, however, Concurrent Computer Corporation's only liability regarding errors that may still exist is to correct said errors upon their being made known to Concurrent Computer Corporation.

 The software described in this document is furnished under a license, and it can be used or copied only in a manner permitted by that license.
-Any copy of the described software must include the Perkin-Elmer copyright notice.
-Title to and ownership of the described software and any copies thereof shall remain in The Perkin-Elmer Corporation.
-The Perkin-Elmer Corporation assumes no responsibility for the use or reliability of its software on equipment that is not supplied by Perkin-Elmer.
-The Perkin-Elmer Corporation, Data Systems Group, 2 Crescent Place, Oceanport, New Jersey 07757 © 1984 by The Perkin-Elmer Corporation Printed in the United States of America
+Any copy of the described software must include all copyright notices, trademarks, or other legends or credits of Concurrent Computer Corporation and/or its suppliers.
+Title to and ownership of the described software and any copies thereof shall remain in Concurrent Computer Corporation and/or its suppliers.

+The licensed program described herein may contain certain encryptions or other devices which may prevent or detect unauthorized use of the Licensed Software.
+Temporary use permitted by the terms of the License Agreement may require assistance from Concurrent Computer Corporation.

+Concurrent Computer Corporation assumes no responsibility for the use or reliability of this software if used on equipment that is not supplied by Concurrent Computer Corporation.

+[©] 1984, 1986 Concurrent Computer Corporation - All Rights Reserved

+Concurrent Computer Corporation, 2 Crescent Place

+Oceanport, New Jersey 07757

+Printed in the United States of America